emad-elsaid/hydra/README.md

 ## Running

-You can run `hydra` binary with a list of hydra files passed to it for example:
+You can run `hydra` binary with a list of 𓆚 hydra files passed to it for example:

 ```
 hydra hydras/git hydras/systemd hydras/github
 ```

-Hydra will load the files in the order passed.
+𓆚 Hydra will load the files in the order passed.

 Here is an example running `hydras/git`